John Lamping

 John T. Lamping (born October 19, 1962) is an American politician and securities broker from the state of Missouri.
 A Republican, he served in the Missouri Senate, representing the 24th district from 2011 to 2015.

-Personal history
+Early and personal life

 John Lamping was born and raised in southern St. Louis County, Missouri.
 Following graduation from St. Louis University High School, he attended Princeton University, where he earned a degree in Economics in 1985.
 Lamping worked as a currency trader in New York City and later earned his MBA from NYU.
 When not involved with his duties in the General Assembly, he works for a St. Louis securities brokerage firm.

 He and his wife Caryn (whom he met while in New York City) are the parents of six children.

 Political history

 In 2010, Lamping defeated Democrat Barbara Fraser in a close general election for a four-year term, to replace the term-limited Joan Bray.
 The initial vote tally showed a difference of only 133 votes between Lamping, the leader, and Fraser.
 Fraser requested a recount from the Missouri Secretary of State's office, and on December 22, 2010, the recount officially certified Lamping as the winner by 126 votes.

 Lamping did not run for re-election to a second term in the Senate in 2014.